 When the time comes to make decisions about treatment, volunteer to provide the support that your loved one needs.
 Schedule appointments, provide transportation, arrange for childcare, and accompany your loved one.
 Never forget that this experience can be a frightening one for your loved one.
 Remain a source of compassion and support through it all.

-Why consider treatment for bipolar disorder at Covington Behavioral Health Hospital in St. Tammany Parish
+Why consider treatment for bipolar disorder at Covington Behavioral Health in St. Tammany Parish

-Types of bipolar disorder treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish
+Types of bipolar disorder treatment offered at Covington Behavioral Health in St. Tammany Parish

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with bipolar I disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with bipolar I disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 The care that our patients receive at our hospital incorporates a variety of treatment techniques and therapeutic modalities, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 We place a premium on conducting thorough assessments on each patient to ensure that we are able to develop individualized treatment plans that address each person’s specific strengths, needs, and treatment goals.